Bringing your vision for an original product to life is frequently one of the biggest hurdles for aspiring entrepreneurs.

 A sketch is then developed into a sample using a pattern maker or seamstress.
 During the prototyping phase, a size set is created, which means a range of samples with different measurements for each size you want to sell.
 Once the size set is finalized, it is put into production.

 Rather than make the product, some fashion and apparel businesses choose print on demand to produce their clothing in the beginning.
 Print-on-demand allows you to upload designs to a third-party app that connects your store with a warehouse and screen-printing facility.
-When an order is placed online, your design is printed on an existing stock of t-shirts, sweaters and various other items on offer, creating a finished product without the need to design the entire garment.
+When an order is placed online, your design is printed on an existing stock of t-shirts, sweaters, or various other items on offer, creating a finished product without the need to design the entire garment.

 Other factors to consider: